 If you aren’t able to hear the difference between individual sounds, you may spell a word that has a completely different meaning than you intended.

 My daughter had this problem when she was growing up.
 She had trouble discriminating the differences between individual sounds in a word.
-She often came home in tears week after week on spelling test day after getting low marks.
+She often came home in tears week after week on spelling test days after getting low marks.
 She may have inherited her spelling difficulties from her father.
 I recall her father bringing his handwritten papers to me in college and asking me to type them up.
 His spelling was so bad I often had to guess the word he wanted.

 Auditory visual integration is the ability to accurately relate an auditory sound with a visual symbol.
 This is a beginning reading skill in the areas of phonemic awareness and phonics.
 This is crucial for younger students as they associate different sounds to their specific letter combinations.

 Auditory closure in relation to spelling words is the ability to combine sounds that are presented orally to make words.
 For instance, when given the individual sounds: /c/, /a/, and /t/; auditory closure is the ability to bring those individual sounds together to make the word /cat/.
 It is also the ability to fill in the missing piece of a word.
 For example, if I were to say po _a to, you would be able to fill in the missing /t/ and say /potato/.